 If you ask any Iranian to name some of their favorite foods, Khoresh Ghormeh Sabzi would be on the top of that list.
-I could honestly say not too many khoreshs (Persian stew served with rice) match up to the number of “likes” as this one.
+I could honestly say not too many khoreshs (Persian stew served with rice) can match the unanimous popularity of Ghormeh Sabzi.

 The name Ghormeh Sabzi translates to fried herb stew, but the herbs are not really fried, just sauteed on high temperature for a few minutes then mixed with the rest of the ingredients.
 The picture above shows the herbs for Ghormeh Sabzi plus, radishes.
 The reason that I photographed them together is that the same herbs plus some additional herbs such as basil, tarragon, mint, summer savory and dill sprigs are mixed together and are called Sabzi Khordan which is basically an assortment of fresh herbs and radishes that is eaten as a preferred side dish with many Persian foods.

 So usually when I’m shopping for Ghormeh Sabzi I buy some extra parsley and cilantro and of course, radishes.
 I use the top white part of the scallions (the greens are for the khoresh), the top tender leaves and stems of cilantro and parsley, and the radishes to make Sabzi Khordan and serve it on the side with this all time Persian herb stew.